Hans Vijlbrief: Cabinet resignation and 2021 election

 When the third Rutte cabinet resigned on 15 January 2021 due to the childcare benefits scandal, Vijlbrief became demissionary state secretary and stayed in that position until the installation of the fourth Rutte cabinet in January 2022.
 He ran for member of parliament in the March 2021 general election, appearing as the twelfth candidate on D66's party list.
 He was elected with 947 preference votes.
 Due to his position as demissionary state secretary, D66 did not give Vijlbrief a specialty in the House or permanent membership of any committee.
 He vacated his seat when he became state secretary in January 2022.

-State Secretary for the Extractive Industries (2022–present)
+State Secretary for the Extractive Industries (2022–24)

 Vijlbrief became State Secretary for the Extractive Industries on 10 January 2022, when the fourth Rutte cabinet was sworn in by the king.
-He is part of the Ministry of the Interior and Kingdom Relations, and he is mainly concerned with damage and problems in the province of Groningen caused by earthquakes induced by natural gas extraction from the Groningen field.
-His complete portfolio is National Mines Inspectorate, mining, gas extraction Groningen and consequences (both claims handling and reinforcement), Groningen Mining Damage Institute, National Coordinator for Groningen, and competition policy.
+He was part of the Ministry of Economic Affairs and Climate Policy, and he was mainly concerned with damage and problems in the province of Groningen caused by earthquakes induced by natural gas extraction from the Groningen field.
+His complete portfolio was National Mines Inspectorate, mining, gas extraction Groningen and consequences (both claims handling and reinforcement), Groningen Mining Damage Institute, National Coordinator for Groningen, and competition policy.
+Vijlbrief decided to work from Groningen a few days a month to connect with its citizens.